Java code for Test Server Response Time ExampleThis Java code snippet was generated automatically for the Test Server Response Time example.

 Hypertext Transfer Protocol (HTTP) is a network communication protocol that transfers data between an HTTP client (mobile application or browser) and the server.
 The HTTP protocol assumes using a client/server architecture for data transfer.
 Client applications send the request to the server, and the server processes the client's request and sends a response back to the client.

 The following is an explanation of the Timings:

-DNS Resolution time: DNS resolution time is the time it takes for a server to receive and process a request from a client, also known as latency.
-If the DNS server information is available in the cache of your computer or browser, or if the DNS server is close to your location, then the latency is very short.
+- DNS Resolution time: DNS resolution time is the time it takes for a server to receive and process a request from a client, also known as latency.
+If your computer or browser caches DNS server information, or if the DNS server is nearby, latency is very low.